15A NCAC 02Q .0503 DEFINITIONS

 (i) new residential wood heaters subject to 40 CFR Part 60, Subpart AAA; and

-(j) demolition and renovation activities covered solely under 40 CFR Part 61, Subpart M.
+(j) demolition and renovation activities covered solely pursuant to 40 CFR Part 61, Subpart M.

 (9) "Minor facility" means any facility that is not a major facility.

-(10) "Operation" means the utilization of equipment that emits regulated pollutants.
+(10) "Operation" means the use of equipment that emits regulated pollutants.

 (11) "Permit renewal" means the process by which a permit is reissued at the end of its term.

-(13) "Proposed permit" means the version of a permit that the Director proposes to issue and forwards to EPA for review under Rule .0522 of this Section.
+(13) "Proposed permit" means the version of a permit that the Director proposes to issue and forwards to EPA for review pursuant to 15A NCAC 02Q .0522.